RoboStriker2k/praktiskaisapp/ReadMe.md

 ` .\mvnw  spring-boot:run -Drun.jvmArguments="-Dfile.encoding=UTF-8" `

-## Total time used for the project is   28 hours 46 minutes , that is over a few days
+## Total time used for the project is   28 hours 46 minutes , that is over span of a week